HOBT0R/stream-watcher/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Future features
+- Embedded video: "expand down" cards to open a twitch embed
+- Add "edit" button to cards to allow quick changes to the details

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.